 - If possible, we'll answer you right away.
 If you call us with a complaint, we may be able to give you an answer on the same phone call. - Most complaints are answered within 30 calendar days.
 If we need more information and the delay is in your best interest or if you ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your complaint.
+If we decide to take extra days, we'll tell you in writing.

+Chapter 7.
+If you have a problem or complaint (coverage decisions, appeals, complaints)

-If we decide to take extra days, we'll tell you in writing. - If you're making a complaint because we denied your request for a fast coverage decision or a fast appeal, we'll automatically give you a fast complaint.
+- If you're making a complaint because we denied your request for a fast coverage decision or a fast appeal, we'll automatically give you a fast complaint.
 If you have a fast complaint, it means we'll give you an answer within 24 hours. - If we don't agree with some or all of your complaint or don't take responsibility for the problem you're complaining about, we'll include our reasons in our response to you.

-Section 10.3 You can also make complaints about quality of care to the Quality Improvement Organization
+Section 9.3 You can also make complaints about quality of care to the Quality Improvement Organization